trlinkin/puppet-nsswitch/README.md

 should manage the standard 15 databases NSS supports, plus the `sudo` entry respected by sudo since the 1.7.0 release.

+### Updated for Puppet 4 - No Puppet 3 Compatibility

+The 2.x series of this module officially adopts the Puppet 4 parser syntax and other new Puppet features.
+The 2.x series will no longer work with Puppet 3 or earlier.
+One benefit is the removal of dependency the `trlinkin-validate_multi` module.

 ### Defaults

 Currently this module has support for EL based Linux distributions,